 It will (I promise!) save you lots of time and energy in the long run – and also help when you want to delegate more to other people in your home (because you’ll know exactly what needs doing at a glance).

-P.S. – If you want to create your own Home Maintenance planner – with a Home Maintenance schedule, suppliers lists, home inventory etc… inside and all created for you – then check out mine HERE.
-I love using it as part of my Home File!
+P.S. – If you want to create your own Home Maintenance planner – with a Home Maintenance schedule, suppliers lists, home inventory etc… inside and all created for you – then check out my Home File as there is a fully created one inside that ready for you to use!